How to Choose a Cremation Provider: Key Questions, Red Flags & Your Rights

 Magnolia is family-owned and operates a private, on-site crematory.
 That means:

-Licensed professionals handle your loved one’s transportation; we don’t outsource this delicate step.
+Licensed professionals handle your loved one’s transportation.

 We use a secure, dual-tag ID tracking system to maintain chain of custody and confirm identity at every stage.